Spend a Weekend in Oakland

 A Big Breakfast and a Lake View

-When you're on vacation, mornings are for delicious meals, and the chicken and waffles from Chef Tanya Holland’s Brown Sugar Kitchen is home cooking at its finest.
-Grab your food to-go, and head over to Lake Merritt and spend the day exploring.
-Walk, jog, paddle, and gondola, and detour to places like Children’s Fairyland, a storybook theme park that inspired THE theme park giant—Disneyland, the Kaiser Rooftop Garden, or the Cathedral of Christ the Light, an Oakland architectural great.
+When you're on vacation, mornings are for delicious meals.
+Check out one of Oakland’s Lake Merritt neighborhood hot spots like Shakewell, Grand Lake Kitchen or Lake Shore Café.
+After breakfast, head over to Lake Merritt and spend the day exploring.
+Walk, jog, paddle, or gondola and detour to places Children’s Fairyland, a storybook theme park that inspired THE theme park giant—Disneyland, the Kaiser Rooftop Garden, or the Cathedral of Christ the Light, an Oakland architectural great.

 Looking for a lakeside guide?
 The audio historic tour, “Once Upon A Time, Happily Ever After,” can be downloaded online, and starts at the Rotary Nature Center.
 Thirsty after all that touring?
 Grab lunch and happy hour brews on the patio at Portal, or sip on a margarita and enjoy your meal lakeside at Lake Chalet.